dortizdev/blooms/README.md

 # Simple Bloom Filter

-This project employs a very simple bloom filter. it utilizes a has function
+This project employs a very simple bloom filter.
+It utilizes a simple hash function as well.
+Would be better to replace it with a more efficient hashing algorithm such as murmurhash.

 ## Run Locally